jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

-In all we found about 200m of passage before time signalled the end of our discoveries for the day, and we left an easy squeeze with a howling draught for next year’s team to push.
+In all we found about 200 m of passage before time signalled the end of our discoveries for the day, and we left an easy squeeze with a howling draught for next year’s team to push.
-Less exciting but nonetheless worth a quick look was a sandy dig off to the right of the junction, reminiscent of the digs below Big Rock Candy Mountain.
+Less exciting but nonetheless worth a quick look was a sandy dig off to the right of the junction, reminiscent of the digs below *Big Rock Candy Mountain*.

-Battling dehydration, we raced our callout back to Camp X-Ray.
+Battling dehydration, we raced our callout back to Camp *X-Ray*.
-The return journey was smooth apart from - big surprise - Stuck in Paradise.
+The return journey was smooth apart from - big surprise - *Stuck in Paradise*.
 There are sections of this pitch that are quite loose, so we agreed to ascend the pitch one at a time.
 Unfortunately, we neglected to take into consideration 1) the fact that the pitch is actually made up of a series of chambers and 2) the noise-absorbing qualities of mud.
 Which led to a rather comedic (though it didn’t seem so at the time!) situation: